-servatory, Chile, to conduct a photometric survey of dense stellar fields in the Magellanic Clouds and Galactic Bulge (Udalski, Kubiak & Szymanski 1997).
+The Optical Gravitational Lensing Experiment utilizes the dedicated 1.3 m Warsaw telescope at the Las Campanas Observatory, Chile, to conduct a photometric survey of dense stellar fields in the Magellanic Clouds and Galactic bulge (Udalski, Kubiak & Szymanski 1997).
 We extract data from the second phase of the experiment OGLE-II PSF I-band photometry database (Szymanski 2005).
-For the variability indices tests we select one field in the Large Magellanic Cloud, LMC_SC20, which is least affected by crowding.
-To keep the number of selected sources below the limit of 50000 imposed by the database's web-interface and retrieve only high-quality lightcurves, we selected sources having the percentage of good measurements Pgood \geq 98.
+For the variability index tests we select one field in the Large Magellanic Cloud, LMC\SC20, which is least affected by crowding.
+To keep the number of selected sources below the limit of 50000 imposed by the database's web-interface and retrieve only high-quality lightcurves, we selected sources having the percentage of good measurements Pgood $\geq$ 98.
 In total, 30265 sources in this field satisfy the selection criteria each having from 262 to 268 photometric measurements.
-The dataset contains 168 variable stars 53 of which (see Table 4) were not previously known.
-The new variable stars were identified by visual inspection of the lightcurves standing out in variability index vs. mag plots.
+The data set contains 168 variable stars 20 of which (see Table 4, Fig. 2) were not previously known.
+The new variable stars were identified by visual inspection of the lightcurves standing out in variability index versus mag plots.
+To make sure the detected variability is not caused by nearby bright variable stars, we visually checked PSF-fitting lightcurves of stars located within 20 arcsec of each of the new variables.
+Only stars brighter than the variable were considered and no limit on the percentage of good measurements was applied.